 Copyright: © 2022.
 All the authors listed in this paper.
 The distribution, reproduction, and any other usage of the content of this paper is permitted, with credit given to all the author(s) and copyright owner(s) in accordance to common academic practice.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license, as stated in the website: https://creativecommons.org/licenses/by/4.0/
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license, as stated in the website: https://creativecommons.org/licenses/by/4.0/ categorised as a renewable energy source.
+Upon processing, LCB could be converted to liquid biofuels or biogas.
+Also, wood, garbage, and agricultural waste such as oil palm fibre could serve as solid LCB.

 However, producing concrete from cement presents a challenge to the construction industry as it is very harmful to the global environment.
 Since the cement is primarily composed of calcium carbonate, it emits a substantial amount of carbon dioxide (CO_2) when decomposed.
-Overall, 39% of the global emission of CO_2 came from the building and construction industry, substantially impacting the environment while expediting climate change.
+Overall, 39% of the global emissions of CO_2 came from the building and construction industry, substantially impacting the environment while exacerbating climate cange.
 Thus, there is a growing need to develop new substances with cementitious properties that could partially replace the cement in concrete with sustainable and recyclable materials to meet the requirements of green buildings.
-According to the World Green Building Week, the world targeting to reach 40% less embodied carbon emissions by year 2030, and meet zero emissions of CO2 from buildings industry by year 2050.
+According to the World Green Building Week, the world is targeting to reach 40% less embodied carbon emissions by the year 2030, and meet zero emissions of CO2 from the building industry by the year 2050.